vrozaksen/containers/apps/wppilot/README.md

 - Look at logs for authentication errors

 ### Stream Playback Issues
-- For plugin URLs: Ensure Kodi with WP Pilot plugin is installed
-- For direct streams: Check network connectivity and player compatibility
+- Check network connectivity and player compatibility
+- Ensure your player supports HLS/M3U8 streams
+- Some streams may have geographical restrictions

 ## API Response Examples